marijnh/Eloquent-JavaScript/07_robot.md

 {{quote {author: "Joe Armstrong", title: "interviewed in Coders at Work"}

-The problem with object-oriented languages is they’ve got all this implicit environment that they carry around with them.
+The problem with object-oriented languages is they've got all this implicit environment that they carry around with them.
 You wanted a banana but what you got was a gorilla holding the banana and the entire jungle.